israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Computed Property Names

  Starting with ECMAScript 2015, the object initializer syntax also supports computed property names.
 That allows you to put an expression in brackets [], that will be computed as the property name.
- This is symmetrical to the bracket notation of the property accessor syntax.
+ This is symmetrical to the bracket notation of the property accessor syntax, which you might have used to read and set properties already.

 ### Property Accessors